 In normal circumstances, discussing matters of tax is rarely any business owner’s favourite subject.
-However, since March HMRC has been the single largest source of support available to businesses and the self-employed as coronavirus has increasingly impacted the UK economy.
+However, since March 2020 HMRC has been the single largest source of support available to businesses and the self-employed as coronavirus has impacted the UK economy.

 The landscape of the national support measures has continued to develop with some staying in place, others being withdrawn and new measures being introduced.
-With the onset of local lockdowns, localised measures are also anticipated soon.

 So what are the options in place now?